Initiative in the History of the Built Environment

 Domenic Vitiello, City & Regional Planning

-Beginning with the 2022-23 admissions cycle, the Graduate Group in City & Regional Planning enthusiastically has welcomed applications from those wishing to complete a PhD in City & Regional Planning with a focus on the history of the built environment.
-These Fellows in the History of the Built Environment will complete their coursework through targeted offerings in the Departments of City & Regional Planning and History, as well as a broad array of options across the Weitzman School and larger university.
+The Graduate Group in City & Regional Planning has enthusiastically welcomed applications from those wishing to complete a PhD in City & Regional Planning with a focus on the history of the built environment.
+These Fellows in the History of the Built Environment complete their coursework through targeted offerings in the Departments of City & Regional Planning and History, as well as a broad array of options across the Weitzman School and larger university.
 Specific course requirements include the regular doctoral colloquium sequence in City & Regional Planning, readings and research seminars in the History of the Built Environment, and courses in the methods and practice of history.
 These Fellows will receive five years of doctoral fellowship funding.

-Applicants should follow the standard doctoral admissions process, but be sure to elaborate upon their particular interest in the urban or metropolitan history of the built environment in their research statement.
+Applicants should follow the standard doctoral admissions process (PhD applications due December 12, 2024); but they should be sure to elaborate, in their research statement, upon their particular interest in the urban or metropolitan history of the built environment.
 In addition, the submitted writing sample should showcase historical research, ideally based upon primary sources.

 To learn more about the doctoral program in City & Regional Planning at Penn, please see our website.
 For any questions, or to discuss this opportunity further, feel free to reach out to Eugenie Birch, Graduate Group Chair, or Francesca Russello Ammon, director of the Initiative in the History of the Built Environment.